albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Searching extensions
 --------------------

-Currently there over 100 Radiant extensions on GitHub (origins not forks!) and you don't even have to leave the command line to do it.
+Currently there over 100 Radiant extensions on GitHub (origins not forks!) and you don't even need to leave the command line to browse them all.

     rake ray:search term=blog
     ==============================================================================